kl722545/Distributional-Policy-Optimization-for-Multi-Goal-Reinforcement-Learning/README.md

 ```
 $ python test.py with /path/to/your/config/file.json
 ```
 in this dictionary.
-It wiil report the statistics of return over 100 epoch.
+It will report the statistics of return over 100 epoch.

 # Experimental Settings
 - Framework